polywrap/documentation/src/docs/tutorials/build-and-deploy-wraps/deployment/fleek.md

 For an example of what you should see, visit this [IPFS link](https://ipfs.fleek.co/ipfs/QmQLsx7sxkLrXwh8dPmF2MTWJmgB5C2FmWYth11i7oL3vN).

-Now that you have the IPFS hash, you can use it as a value in the URI property of your Polywrap queries to access the functions in this wrapper.
+Now that you have the IPFS hash, you can use it as a value in the URI property of your Polywrap queries to access the functions in this wrap.

 You can also register an ENS domain and have it resolved to this IPFS content.